Shalom Children’s Center Early Childhood Programs

 Keshet Pre-k (rainbow) – 4-5 year olds

-Children are placed in an age-appropriate cohort upon enrollment, and move up to the next classroom with their age group at the beginning of each new school year.
-Full-time and part-time enrollment options available.
+Children are placed in an age-appropriate group upon enrollment and move up to the next classroom with their age group at the beginning of each new school year.